Why Type Annotations in JavaScript are a Good Idea

 A common complaint of modern web apps is the concept of jank; web pages being unresponsive to user input and frame rates being low.
 Left unmitigated, this problem leads to a poor quality experience for end users of our web applications.

 The CSS Paint API is a modern web platform feature to programmatically create images in JavaScript which are rendered to the page when referenced by CSS.
+You create images using the Canvas API, an API with which you may already be familiar.

 The Web Locks API is a new addition to the Web Platform which allows you to execute JavaScript in a lock, a resource which can potentially get shared with other browser tabs.
 This API is currently available in Chrome and other Chromium-based browsers with no major signals from other browser vendors.

 At this months’s FullStack London 2018, SitePen Engineer James Milner presented the talk “Improving User Experience With Web Workers”.
 Web browsers use single-threaded JavaScript to perform tasks; business logic, layout, reflows, and garbage collection.
-This means complex and heavy JavaScript functions can block the main thread from rendering.

 At this month’s FullStack London 2018, our CEO, Dylan Schiemann, presented the talk “Choosing a Framework”, based on our Choosing a Framework blog series.
 Given our long history in web development, we’ve seen JavaScript evolve from an obscure simplistic scripting language to the language of the internet.